Points of Interest

 This moderate to difficult trail can be taxing and tricky.
 Plan on more than two hours for this hike and be sure to wear sturdy clothing and footwear, bring plenty of water and food and don’t forget your compass.
 The trail travels through diverse forests and provides outstanding views.
 The 360-degree summit view overlooks Lake Superior, Sugarloaf Mountain and northern Marquette County.
 Hogsback Mountain climbs to 1,220 feet (371.86 meters) above sea level.

 From the parking area, hike up the handicap accessible path to the scenic overlook.
 Then loop around the outcrop and the elevated overlook walkway.

 Directions: From Big Bay, take County Road 550 south and east about 2.5 miles to County Road 510.
 Head south on CR 510 for 3 miles to AAA Road.
 Turn right on AAA Road and travel 5.5 miles west to the Pinnacle Road.
 Go south on the Pinnacle Road for about 1 mile, then follow the curve and go east for another mile to a small sandy intersection.
 Turn right and head south on the small trail for about 1/2 mile until the road ends in a small parking area and follow the trail down the steep hill, about 15 minutes southeast to the river.
 Down by the river, follow the ancient game trail upstream to the falls.

 Yellow Dog River Falls

-The light tower sits atop a bluff and rises 120 feet above the ever changing lake.
+The light tower sits atop a bluff and rises 120 feet above the ever changing Lake Superior.
 Mountains, forest, and the greatest of the great lakes treat you to daily performance of natures finest.
 Seasonal changes mean a different look and character every time you visit.
-No matter when you’re here or what you do, you’re sure to enjoy our northern home.
+Please note this is a bed and breakfast inn and not generally open to non-guests.

 Upper Peninsula Children’s Museum